rjohnsen/threathunting-book/content/about/author.md

 ## Disclaimer

+{{% notice IMPORTANT %}}
-All opinions expressed are solely those of Roger and do not represent the views of his past, current, or future employers.
+All opinions expressed are solely those of **Roger** and do not represent the views of his past, current, or future employers.
 He does not accept unsolicited requests related to his employers via LinkedIn or other outlets; such requests will be declined without notice.
+{{% /notice %}}